-Every time we wanted to give access to a new user, we had to go to him, install R, the packages, everything, create a shortcut written in BATCH…
+Every time we wanted to give access to a new user, we had to go to him, install R on his machine, the libraries, the data, create a shortcut on his desktop…

-When you think about it, that’s kind of creative!
+When you think about it, we were quite creative!

 But also incredibly stupid…